mallim/mallim.netlify.com/content/posts/2020-05-15-mongodb-embed.md

   - spring
 ---

+## Question

+| Is it possible to run a fake embedded MongoDB for Spring Boot 2 testing?

 ## Answer

-Yes !
-It is possible and there are to choices:
+| Yes !
+It is possible and there are two choices:

 Refer to https://github.com/mallim/mongo-spring-test-demo for the source code